sookinoby/generative-models/README.md

 ```

 ### Generating new fake images
 The model weights are available [here](https://www.dropbox.com/s/uu45cq5y6uigiro/GAN_t2.params?dl=0).
-You can download the model parammeters and load it using [model.load_params](https://mxnet.incubator.apache.org/api/python/module/module.html?highlight=load#mxnet.module.BaseModule.load_params) function.
+You can download the model parameters and load it using [model.load_params](https://mxnet.incubator.apache.org/api/python/module/module.html?highlight=load#mxnet.module.BaseModule.load_params) function.
-We can use the generator network to create new fake images by providing 150 dimension random input to the network.
+We can use the generator network to create new fake images by providing 150 random dimensions as an input to the network.

  ![Alt text](images/GAN_image.png?raw=true "GAN generated images")<br />